- We are considering buying Military grade devices and up-screening them to a JANS quality level. Does Micropac provide up-screening services?

 - Micropac is a new vendor; to whom do I send our survey?

 It is not necessary to send us a survey.
 We have a standard vendor information form that may be applied to all quality systems.
 Please contact Micropac Quality Assurance in order to receive the Micropac Vendor Survey Information.

 - I have heard that Micropac makes replacements for some very old device designs, like the Glass Stick detector.

-Many factors affect the capability to develop replacement devices, but Micropacs engineering staff has the expertise to re-create the device where component availability is feasible, or design a device that is form, fit, and functionally identical.
+Many factors affect the capability to develop replacement devices.
+Micropac’s engineering staff has the expertise to re-create the device where components are available or design a device that is form, fit, and functionally identical.